q1ko/docker-gmod-server/README.md

 #### 2. Modify garrysmod folder and start.sh

 This is where you would place your configurations and addons such as ULX/ULib, following the same folder structure as configured yourself.
+Drop your garrysmod folder prepared earlier here.
 ```
 garrysmod/
 ├── addons/